 A beautiful Punjabi pickle

 Pickles are ubiquitous in India.
-Spicy green chilli pickles, Mango Pickles with Cardamom and Fenugreek, yellow Cauliflower pickle, even Quince Pickle and Cumquat Pickles.
+Spicy green chilli pickles, Mango Pickles with Cardamom and Fenugreek, tiny Plum Pickles, yellow Cauliflower pickle, Apple Pickles, even Quince Pickle and Cumquat Pickles.
 You name it, every Indian household will have big jars filled with freshly made pickles sitting in the sunshine.
 This is a method commonly used to develop the flavours of the pickle and let them mature.

 Oil style pickles are common in North India, and salt and oil play important parts in the pickling process.
 Salt adds to the flavour, draws moisture out of the vegetable and inhibits bacterial growth.
 Oil acts as a barrier and keeps the vegetables moist.
 Different oils produce different tasting pickles.